abpframework/abp/docs/en/samples/microservice-demo.md

 ##### HTTP Clients

-ABP application modules generally provides C# client libraries to consume services (APIs) easily (they generally uses the [Dynamic C# API Clients](../framework/api-development/dynamic-csharp-clients.md) feature of the ABP framework).
+ABP application modules generally provides C# client libraries to consume services (APIs) easily (they generally uses the [Dynamic C# API Clients](../framework/api-development/dynamic-csharp-clients.md) feature of the ABP).
 That means if you need to consume Identity service API, you can reference to its client package and easily use the APIs by provided interfaces.

 For that purpose, `BackendAdminAppHostModule` class declares dependencies for `AbpIdentityHttpApiClientModule` and `ProductManagementHttpApiClientModule`.